Select any two GPUs for comparison

-In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 530 are marginally better than the Nvidia GeForce GT 430 Gainward 1GB DDR3 Edition.
+In terms of overall gaming performance, the graphical capabilities of the GeForce GT 530 and the GT 430 are equal.

-The GT 430 and the GeForce GT 530 have both the same core clock speed and the same Texture Fill Rate.
+The GeForce GT 530 and the GT 430 have both the same core clock speed and the same Texture Fill Rate.
 This still holds weight but shader performance is generally more relevant, particularly since both of these GPUs support at least DirectX 10.

-The GT 430 and the GeForce GT 530 have both the same core clock speed and the same Pixel Fill Rate.
+The GeForce GT 530 and the GT 430 have both the same core clock speed and the same Pixel Fill Rate.
 However, both GPUs support DirectX 9 or above, and pixeling performance is only really relevant when comparing older cards.

-The GT 430 was released less than a year after the GeForce GT 530, and so they are likely to have similar driver support for optimizing performance when running the latest games.
+The GeForce GT 530 was released less than a year after the GT 430, and so they are likely to have similar driver support for optimizing performance when running the latest games.